 - Wearing earplugs

 If you work in a noisy environment, follow work rules regarding earplugs and earmuffs.
 Your safety gear will only successfully protect you if you use it correctly.

 We hope you wouldn’t ignore facial paralysis irrespective of whether you have ringing in your ears.
 But when the tinnitus symptoms are come along with paralysis, headaches, and nausea, this may be a sign of a slow-growing benign brain tumor called an acoustic neuroma.

 Are you experiencing hearing loss that comes and goes?
 Are you sometimes dizzy?
 If these symptoms are taking place along with tinnitus, you might need to get screened for Menier’s disease.
 This causes a fluid imbalance in your ears.
 Your risk of falling due to lack of balance will worsen if this condition is left untreated.

 Tinnitus is frequently a sign of hearing loss.
-So you should get your hearing tested if you’re experiencing it.
+So you should get your hearing aid discovery tested if you’re experiencing it.
 Call us to make an appointment.